anjalipandey21/anjalipandey21/README.md

 ## 🚀 About Me
 I'm a dedicated **Software Engineer** passionate about building scalable systems, intelligent applications, and data-driven solutions.

-🎯 **Most recently AI Software Engineer at PhysicianX, New York**
+ * **Most recently AI Software Engineer at PhysicianX, New York**
+ *  Comfortable across the stack but happiest doing backend, data, and ML-heavy work
-💡 Passionate about **Backend Engineering, RAG, LLMs, Microservices, and Data Engineering**
+ * Passionate about **Backend Engineering, AI Engineer, RAG, LLMs, Microservices, and Data Engineering**
-🔬 Experienced with **Java, Python, Spring Boot, PostgreSQL, Redis, RabbitMQ, AWS**
+ * Experienced with **Java, Python, Spring Boot, PostgreSQL, Redis, RabbitMQ, AWS**
-📚 Always exploring the intersections of **AI, distributed systems, and system design**
+ * Always exploring the intersections of **AI, distributed systems, backend platform, and system design**

 ---